ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 - All elimination and advancement matches are to be best of three.
 - All other matches are to be best of one.
 - Teams are not to play the same opponent twice in the same stage, if possible.
 - Matchups shall be determined by [seed](#seeding).
-In round 3, the highest seeded team faces the lowest seeded team available that does not result in a rematch within the stage.
+The first round follows the [Initial Matchups](#Initial-Matchups).
+In round 2 and 3, the highest seeded team faces the lowest seeded team available that does not result in a rematch within the stage.
 In other rounds, refer to the following table and select the top-most row that does not result in a rematch:

 | Priority |  |  |  |
 |:--------:|--------:|--------:|--------:|